-At St John the Evangelist Catholic Primary School, we believe that teaching and learning in Science should excite and stimulate children’s natural curiosity to enable them to make sense of the world in which they live and foster in them a respect for the environment.
+St John the Evangelist’s science curriculum excites and stimulates children’s natural curiosity to enable them to make sense of the world in which they live and foster in them a respect for the environment.

 At St John the Evangelist, teachers create a positive attitude to science learning within their classrooms and reinforce an expectation that all children are capable of achieving high standards in science.
 Our whole school approach to the teaching and learning of science involves the following;